Dos (band)

-dos (from the Spanish word for "two") is an American rock group composed of Mike Watt and Kira Roessler, who both sing and play bass guitar.
+dos (Spanish, 'two') is an American rock group composed of Mike Watt and Kira Roessler, who both sing and play bass guitar.
 Critic Greg Prato describes their unusual instrumentation as "a haunting yet intriguing and original sound."

-Both performers have substantial experience in pioneering punk groups: Watt has been a member of The Reactionaries, Minutemen, Firehose, Banyan and the reunited lineup of The Stooges, while Roessler was in Black Flag for about two years.
+Both performers have substantial experience in pioneering punk groups: Watt has been a member of the Reactionaries, the Minutemen, Firehose, Banyan and the reunited lineup of the Stooges, while Roessler was in Black Flag for about two years.

 Band history

 Watt and Roessler met not long after Roessler replaced Chuck Dukowski as the bassist of Black Flag in 1983.

 The actual origin of dos came about in the fall of 1985 when Watt and Kira, who were already dating, began improvising two-bass jams in their free time, sometimes recording these results into Watt's four-track recording machine.

 The sudden death of Minutemen guitarist and lead singer D. Boon in a van accident on December 22, 1985, led to the end of the Minutemen and left Watt deeply depressed.
-Kira had parted company with Black Flag not long beforehand and moved to New Haven, Connecticut to attend Yale University.
+Kira had parted company with Black Flag not long beforehand and moved to New Haven, Connecticut, to work at Yale University.
 Watt considered abandoning music altogether.
 But intending to keep him playing after Boon's death, Kira and Watt began collaborating via four-track cassettes sent back and forth in the mail.
 The activity led to Kira flying back to California to formally work on dos in September 1986.

 They recorded their first album, an all-instrumental affair save for Kira's closing track, "Taking Away the Fire", almost immediately, and made their performing debut as dos opening for ex-Black Flag guitarist Greg Ginn's instrumental group Gone that same week.
 Watt released dos' self-titled first album, dos on New Alliance Records, the label he had formed with D. Boon in 1981.
 Around the same time, Watt formed Firehose; many of the songs on Firehose's first album Ragin', Full On, are actually dos songs with lyrics added (by either Watt or Kira) and rearranged for a power trio format.

 In 1987, Watt and Roessler married, but they divorced seven years later around the time that Firehose broke up.

 In 1989, dos recorded a six-song EP, Numero Dos.
 This release, which featured three vocals by Kira and one by Watt, would be combined with the 1986 LP to become the uno con dos CD almost immediately afterward.

 Dos rarely tour extensively, owing to both Watt's other commitments, and to Kira's decision to work full-time, first as a computer programmer and then, currently as a movie sound designer and foley artist.
 Most dos "tours" have been short, three-to-five-day affairs that would either see Kira flying to meet Watt on the road where they would sometimes open for Firehose, or, less frequently, on their own.